 But back then it did start a $25 million dollar pissing match.
 Ford is determined to show up Ferrari by beating them at the most famous racing event in the world – something Ferrari always wins – called the 24 Hours of LeMans.
 It’s not like that race where they drive all over the French Riviera and try not to Grace Kelly off picturesque cliffs.
 In this one, racers speed around and around and around a short, rainy course for 24 hours straight.
 That’s the equivalent of logging 3000 miles endlessly circling the same block.
 I cannot imagine how torturous that would be, but then I’m not a mom who has to pick up her kid from private school.

 The film points out, without belaboring anything, that while corporate America loves to talk about originality and passion, it cannot abide the freedom original and passionate creative people need.
 As the character who embodies this concept, Miles is like a flesh and blood version of a rarified race car.
 He’s built for his purpose, taut and precise, but difficult to handle.
 Any variation in course, any bump in the road, can throw him into a tailspin.
 And when you need an actor who can play a car (in a non-animated context), you call Christian Bale.
 While he doesn’t go through one of his infamous transformations by ingesting gasoline, he does find the perfect speeds for both his on- and off-track life, turning a character that could have easily been a testy prick into a principled pro and conscientious family man.
-Bale is, as well, the least ‘corporate’ movie star out there, which fits the film’s allegiances.
-He’s always insisted on freedom with his technique, loathe to brand himself with a familiar way of delivering a line or stylistic choices that can be recognized from role to role.
+Bale is, as well, one of the least ‘corporate’ movie star out there, which fits the film’s allegiances.
+Even in a mega-franchise like Batman he insisted on freedom with his technique, and through his career has been loathe to brand himself with a familiar way of delivering a line or stylistic choices that can be recognized from role to role.
 That way he can be a Shelby Cobra or a Pierce Arrow, a Ferrari or a Mini Cooper.
 What he’ll never be, though, is a Ford.

 That, unfortunately, is Matt Damon’s spot in the studio parking lot, the actor version of an F150, but with a cheeky bumper sticker like ‘My other car is Harvey Weinstein’s limo’.
 He’s stuck with the less flashy role here, caught as Shelby is between his affinity for corporate branding and his need to defend Miles’ individualism, so Matt settles into his usual track, but this is the brand of American hero he does so well, especially opposite a Brit who can match his cheeky banter.

 With this level of quality in the directing, writing and acting, we expect everything else to match, and it does.
-We’ve seen automotive theatrics ad infinitum (what’s Fast & Furious on, number 7?), but Ford v Ferrari shoots and edits the race footage in a way that feels more analog and tactile than all that computer-and-stunt-enhanced trickery, and it’s thus scarier every time Miles seals himself into a potential 200mph death trap.
+We’ve seen automotive theatrics ad infinitum (what’s Fast & Furious on, number 7?), but Ford v Ferrari delivers race footage that feels more analog and tactile, and thus scarier every time Miles seals himself into a potential 200mph death trap.

 I did go into Ford v Ferrari thinking it would be just a lark with some boys and their toys.
 But it’s much more, a wise and observant film about the pursuit of perfection in a homogenous culture, that also happens to get your adrenaline going.